Do you want to know how to increase Twitter followers?

 If you are using this place to promote your website, a landing page, or any other content – place a trackable URL (eg: using UTM parameters) so you can keep track of the traffic that particular link is generating.

-Takeaway: pin a winning tweet that has organic engagement and a clear call to action.
+Takeaway: pin a winning tweet that has organic engagement and a clear call to action to attract new followers.